Super-RPG-Retro/Super-RPG-Retro/README.md

 * Option for the player to return to the last level of a dungeon.
 * Option to continue a saved game.

+# About.

+You can configure the game system, game settings, or use the game construction kit called builder.
+Every feature at game settings will change the difficulty score.

+The program has many things fo configure, such as, each dungeon level could have a puzzle room.
+There are six mob movement type that can be assigned to a mob, such as, avoid player and trace walls.
+Mobs could be configured to stay in room or follow the player.
+A room ceiling could be enabled.
+A random corridor could be hidden.

+The idea is to make a large, challenging game loaded full of events, such as, chat dialogs, many different puzzles, and mob tasks.

+Currently, only two dungeon levels work after game installation.
+Those levels are used to test game features.

+Game play can be configured to look exactly the same every time you play it or the game play can have randomness added to it.
+You can change the size of the rooms in each dungeon level.

+After upgrading the game from Godot 3.2 to 4.2 dev1, some game features do not work as intended.
+Some features no longer work.
+Some features such as chat were disabled.
+After upgrading the game, chat now needs to be rewritten.
+Minimap was also disabled.
+An error was discovered in minimap while upgrading to Godot 4.2 dev1 and now that minimap feature needs to be rewritten.

+The core of this game came from this video, building a Roguelike from Scratch in Godot, [Dungeon of Recycling](https://www.youtube.com/watch?v=vQ1UGbUlzH4).
+Most images, such as, mobs and magic, and the game UI design idea, came from [Dungeon Crawl Stone Soup.](https://crawl.develz.org/)

-Currently, some features do not work as intended and some places in code are spaghetti.
-The idea is to update this game to Godot 4.2 dev 1.
-The code will then be organized using the DRY, KISS and SOLID principles for future programmers.
-See [project Programming](project-programming.md) for more information.
+The game has a fair amount of spaghetti code.
+Some code jumps from scene to scene.
+Some code blocks are redundant.
+The code will now be organized using the [DRY, KISS and SOLID principles.](https://godottutorials.com/courses/design-principles/) See also [project Programming](project-programming.md) for more information.